NEONScience/NEON-Data-Skills/_posts/LIDAR/2015-06-30-Create-Lidar-CHM-R.md

     #write out the CHM in tiff format.
 We can look at this in any GIS software.
-    #NOTE: the code below places the output in an "outputs" folder.
-    #you need to create this folder or else you will get an error.
+    #note that you need the rdgal library to use this function.
     writeRaster(chm,"chm.tiff","GTiff")

 We've now successfully created a canopy height model using basic raster math - in